 Minnesota has created a Navigator, Agent and Broker work group that focuses on options for navigators, agents and brokers to assist individuals, small employers and employees seeking health insurance coverage through the Minnesota Health Insurance Exchange.
 The work group members consist of a broad selection of stakeholders including a consumer, small employer, health insurer, navigator, agents/broker, provider, county representative, tribal representative as well as state agency and legislative staff.
-In December 2011, the work group presented the Exchange Advisory Task Force a list of recommendation to ensure that consumers and businesses served by a Minnesota Exchange receive the necessary assistance to complete the application and enrollment process.
+In December 2011, the work group presented the Exchange Advisory Task Force an initial list of recommendation to ensure that consumers and businesses served by a Minnesota Exchange receive the necessary assistance to complete the application and enrollment process.
 The Exchange Advisory Task Force adopted the work group's proposed recommendations in their January 2012 meeting.
-This work group continues to meet to evaluate a variety of issues related to the development of Navigator, Agents and Brokers participation with the Minnesota Exchange.
+The work group recently presented recommendations regarding levels of service and training/certification/licensure to the Task Force at the October 2012 meeting, and recommendations regarding compensation are scheduled to be presented in November 2012.
+All work group materials are available on the Exchange website.